 5.1.8 Should the frequency fall unexpectedly outside the Maximum Steady State Frequency Deviation limits, then automatic under/over frequency control schemes and/or Low Frequency Demand Disconnection schemes operate.

 5.1.9 Grid Code BC2.5.4 states that in the event of the system frequency being below 49.7Hz or above 50.3Hz, BM participants must not commence any reasonably avoidable action to regulate the input or output of any BM Unit in a manner that could cause the system frequency to deviate further from 50 Hz without first using reasonable endeavours to discuss the proposed actions with NGESO.
-In addition, and in order to provide further system robustness Electricity Storage Modules under Article 15(3) are required to automatically de-load from an import mode of operation to an export mode of operation.
+In addition, and in order to provide further system robustness, Electricity Storage Modules under Article 15(3) are required to automatically de-load from an import mode of operation to an export mode of operation.
 Where an Electricity Storage Module is not capable of satisfying this requirement, blocks of demand are required to be tripped once the System Frequency falls below 49.5Hz.
 These requirements are provided for in Grid Code ECC.6.3.7.2.3.

 Additional Demand Disconnection Following Low Frequency Demand Disconnection